biscuit-auth/website/docs/src/Interoperability-&-Reusability.md

 Using namespaced fact names will make tokens a bit bigger for two reasons:

 - well, they're longer;
 - names like `user` that are part of the default symbol table are only represented by an index in the wire format.

 The size increase will be mitigated by string interning (you only pay the extra cost once).

-Another thing to note is that _namespacing is not a security feature_: it prevents accidental name collisions, but is not a proper way to separate facts based on their origin.
+Another thing to note is that _namespacing is not a security feature_.
+It prevents accidental name collisions, but is not a proper way to separate facts based on their origin.
 Third party blocks provide such a mechanism.
 Namespacing can be used _in conjuction_, to make things easier to read and understand.